AirTrunk opens its new Sydney data centre

 The facility is designed specifically for large cloud, content and enterprise, and has been built in line with the Australian Government’s security requirements,

 AirTrunk says their hyperscale offering is uniquely built to the needs of its customers, with the ability to scale quickly in a cost-effective manner, and safely accommodates customers who are looking for a secure and reliable way of processing and storing high volumes of information and content.

 Robin Khuda, AirTrunk CEO says, “AirTrunk are building the data centers of tomorrow so that the technology companies who are transforming the way we live are assured of a secure, efficient and responsive home for their data.

 “We’ve built the Sydney facility in record time for our customers and have also established a platform for AirTrunk to deliver more exciting projects across the Asia-Pacific region in the future,” he says.

 “The rapid growth of cloud adoption has driven demand for secure, reliable and scalable data storage solutions in the Asia-Pacific region, and we have the financial capabilities and expertise to respond to that demand.
 We’ve demonstrated our unique value proposition to the Australian market and have already achieved substantial market share very quickly.”

 AirTrunk also announced they have commenced construction of the second stage of its Sydney campus.

-When this is completed, AirTrunk's Sydney data centre will be one of the largest carrier-neutral data centres in the region.
+When this is completed, AirTrunk's Sydney data center will be one of the largest carrier-neutral data centers in the region.